-It’s also easy enough to learn SEO optimization and proper keyword usage by taking some short online courses to up-skill yourself.
+It’s also easy enough to learn SEO basics such as optimization and proper keyword usage by taking some short online courses to up-skill yourself.
 Once you’ve done this, creative writing jobs shouldn’t be hard to find.

 2. Feature Writing

-This is certainly one of the most favored forms of writing work among freelancers.
+This is certainly one of the most favoured forms of writing work among freelancers.
 Many freelancers write individual features, one at a time, for print and digital outlets.